 The hospital told us to arrive at 7pm.
-It thought this was perfect because his bedtime is 7 if he doesn't take a nap.
-So we loaded the car and after 20 rounds of signing Baby Shark at the top of my lungs and poking his leg to keep him awake, we arrived at the hospital.
+I thought this was perfect because his bedtime is 7 if he doesn't take a nap.
+So we loaded the car and after 15 rounds of singing Baby Shark at the top of my lungs and poking his leg to keep him awake, we arrived at the hospital.

 We checked in and were told to wait to be registered.
 By the time they called our name it was 7:35.
 Once we got our wristbands and signed all the papers, we were escorted to the sleep study area of the hospital by a friendly technician who would do the sleep study.

 By the time we made it to the room where we'd be sleeping, it was close to 8.
 Eli was getting tired, but I knew we had a long road ahead before he could sleep.